 When is LEGOLAND Water Park open?

 LEGOLAND Water Park is open during every day in June, July and August.
 It is open some days in March, April and May, and then usually just weekends in September and October.
 The hours are seasonal, so check the website for operating hours before you visit.
 It usually opens at 10 a.m. in summer.
 LEGOLAND Hotel guests get early access at 9:30 a.m.
 This is a great way to get a jump on the crowds and hit some slides before the lines build up.
 (Psst ... did you know you can book your LEGOLAND Hotel room with us at a discount?)

 Should I get a locker?

 You can be sure your valuables are secure by locking them in a locker.
 The locker wristband system allows unlimited easy access to your locker.
 There are single lockers and family lockers available for rent.

 Why might I rent a cabana?

 Cabanas are not cheap (prices are seasonal), but they do have several benefits.
-Basic Cabanas come with a refrigerator filled with drinks ( 6 bottles of water).
-There are different levels of cabana that come with different benefits.
+Basic cabanas come with a refrigerator filled with drinks (six bottles of water).
+There are different levels of cabanas that come with different benefits.
 The most basic cabanas allow six people (you can add two more for $10 each), a cabana host to bring you food (though the food itself is an additional cost), DUPLO bricks for play and wristbands that allow you to skip the line in the Build-a-Raft river and Pirate Reef.
-Upgraded cabins offer more furniture and space as well as an in-cabana safe for valuables.
+Upgraded cabins offer more furniture and space, as well as an in-cabana safe for valuables.